MilanCiric/mc01ds/README.md

 6. ## Binary Search Tree

+In computer science, binary search trees (BST), sometimes called ordered or sorted binary trees, are a particular type of container: a data structure that stores "items" (such as numbers, names etc.) in memory.
+They allow fast lookup, addition and removal of items, and can be used to implement either dynamic sets of items, or lookup tables that allow finding an item by its key (e.g., finding the phone number of a person by name).
 Binary search trees are very usefull and complex data structures.
 They usualy can be used for searching, but this is not only use of this data structures.
 It can be weighted, also grouped, and so on, depends on what is needed.
 Two classes that make this data structures are:

 - **BSTNode\<T\> class** - This class is only an euxilary one for later creation of Binary search tree structure.
 Here it's remembered only key value, and also left and righ descendant of the node.
 Functions of this class are: